Stanford Hall, Nottinghamshire: Defence and National Rehabilitation Centre (DNRC)

 In October 2011, the hall and its grounds were purchased on behalf of Gerald Grosvenor, 6th Duke of Westminster, as a potential site for a 'Defence and National Rehabilitation Centre' (DNRC).
 The Duke, who had served in the Territorial Army since the age of 21 and was committed to supporting military welfare, led a major fundraising campaign for the proposed new establishment.

 On 13 June 2013, Rushcliffe Borough Council "resolved to grant planning permission... for the redevelopment of the Stanford Hall estate as the potential site for the DNRC".
 On 10 July 2014, HM Government announced that it had granted approval for the establishment of the DNRC at Stanford Hall.
 Work started on the £300 million three-year project on 24 August 2015.

 Hugh Grosvenor, 7th Duke of Westminster handed over the DNRC facility to the nation at a gifting ceremony held on the estate on 21 June 2018.
 The centre was received by the then Prime Minister, Theresa May, in the presence of the Duke of Cambridge.

+National Rehabilitation Centre

+The centre is a £105 million new building offering 70 beds, as a specialist rehabilitation centre for NHS patients who have suffered life-altering illness or injury.
+To be overseen by Nottingham Hospitals staff, it was started in 2023, initially with expectation of completion in late 2025.
+Delays due to operational problems and safety tests with the water systems were experienced, meaning the keys were handed over in late July 2026, with expectation of first patients in September.

+The centre is part of the UK government's hospital expansion programme review, implemented by Wes Streeting, then Health Secretary, under Keir Starmer, then Prime Minister, considered for priority completion as being under construction before the 2024 general election.
+Until the centre is fully operational, patients have been cared for at Linden Lodge, part of City Hospital and the C24 Ward at Queen's Medical Centre, both in Nottingham.